-Students enrolled at RVU may also file a complaint regarding the University's adherence to accreditation standards directly through the University.
+Students enrolled at RVU has the right to file a complaint regarding the University's adherence to accreditation standards to the University.
 No anonymous complaints will be processed.
-Complaints should be filed in writing with the Associate/Assistant Dean of Student Affairs of the respective location.
+Complaints should be filed in writing to the Associate/Assistant Dean of Student Affairs of the respective location.
 Resolution of the complaint shall be made in writing/ electronically to the complainant.
 The Associate/ Assistant Dean of Student Affairs will make an effort to process and adjudicate the complaint on a timely basis, although processing time may vary depending on the subject matter and complexity of the complaint.
 A letter of adjudication and resolution will be issued to the complainant.
-A student who is not satisfied with the adjudication and resolution of the complaint regarding AOA COCA Accrediting Standards and Procedures may appeal to the Dean of RVU in writing within ten days of the letter of adjudication and resolution of the complaint.
-The decision of the Dean on appeal will be final.
+A student who is not satisfied with the adjudication and resolution of the complaint may appeal to the Provost of RVU in writing within ten days of the letter of adjudication and resolution of the complaint.

+The decision of the Provost on appeal will be final.
 No action shall be taken by RVU against a student for filing a complaint.

-Students may also lodge complaints or grievances against RVU with the Commission on Osteopathic College Accreditation should they so desire at the following address:
+Students also have the right to file complaints for accreditation standard violations directly to the Commission on Osteopathic College Accreditation (COCA) at the following address:

-Director, Department of Accreditation American Osteopathic Association 142 E. Ontario St., Chicago, IL 60611

-Toll-free: (800) 621-1773; Local: (312) 202-8000

-Fax: (312) 202-8200 predoc@osteopathic.org
+Director, Department of Accreditation American Osteopathic Association 142 E. Ontario St., Chicago, IL 60611 Toll-free: (800) 621-1773; Local: (312) 202-8000 Fax: (312) 202-8200 predoc@osteopathic.org

-Student Conflict of Interest and Recusal
+MCOM Health Care Conflict of Interest and Recusal Policy